 CEB’s SHL-Style Logical/Inductive Reasoning Test Preparation

 If you are about to take the SHL Verify Inductive Reasoning Test or any other SHL logical reasoning test, it is strongly recommended to become familiar with their concepts in advance.
-With JobTestPrep you can learn about these tests and practise SHL-style logical reasoning tests.
+With JobTestPrep, you can learn about these tests, review free sample questions with answers, and practise SHL-style logical reasoning tests.

 The majority of employers in the UK use aptitude tests as part of their selection process.
 A candidate applying for a position at a company that uses CEB’s SHL Talent Measurement services is very likely to encounter a logical reasoning test as part of the preliminary online assessment process.

 What Is the SHL Logical Reasoning Test?The answer to this question is not so straightforward.
 Technically, there are two main types of logical reasoning tests delivered by CEB’s SHL: inductive reasoning tests and deductive reasoning tests.

 The first type refers to non-verbal, figural tests involving shapes, whereas the second one is based on verbal (and sometimes also numerical) information.
 However, when using the term ‘SHL logical reasoning test’, employers and assessors usually refer only to the inductive tests offered by SHL.
 For that reason, we are going to focus on this type of test.
 In our discussion, we will use the terms ‘logical’ and ‘inductive’ test interchangeably, always referring to the shapes-based inductive test.